East Wick Studio Egret West Image 5

 The energy strategy for the first phase of the masterplan follows the London Plan’s Energy Hierarchy approach of using less energy (‘Be lean’), supplying energy efficiently (‘Be clean’), and using renewable energy (‘Be Green’).
 But we’ve pulled out all the stops to far exceed this.
 All homes will comply fully with The Fabric Energy Efficiency Standard (FEES) set by the Zero Carbon Hub, which sets the maximum space heating and cooling energy demand for zero-carbon homes.

-One of the aims for East Wick has been to create the most sustainable community in the UK, with a focus on high energy efficiency, low levels of carbon emissions, reduced water use, materials with high recycled content, climate change resilience, and high-quality and diverse public spaces.
+One of the aims for East Wick and Sweetwater has been to create the most sustainable community in the UK, with a focus on high energy efficiency, low levels of carbon emissions, reduced water use, materials with high recycled content, climate change resilience, and high-quality and diverse public spaces.
 We’ve worked hard to reduce the impact on the environment during construction and to make this a place where everyone, whatever their situation, can live and work sustainably.